Approved Uses and Important Safety Information

 What is ACTIMMUNE® (Interferon gamma-1b) used for?

 ACTIMMUNE is used to treat chronic granulomatous disease, or CGD.
-CGD is a genetic disorder, usually diagnosed in childhood, that affects some cells of the immune system and the body’s risk of serious infection.
+CGD is a genetic disorder, usually diagnosed in childhood, that affects some cells of the immune system and the body’s risk of serious infection

 ACTIMMUNE is also used to slow the worsening of severe, malignant osteopetrosis (SMO).
 SMO is a genetic disorder that affects normal bone formation and is usually diagnosed in the first few months after birth.

-Read more
+Read more Close

 How is severe malignant osteopetrosis (SMO) diagnosed?